 What's the upside?
 Urinals make an easier target to hit for men.
 A guy can step right up to one whereas men often seem to miss a conventional toilet.
-Plumber Philadelphia, one of Roto-Rooter's own plumbers, mentioned he has been questioned by several guys about what kind of plumbing services are required to hook up a urinal in the home.
+One of Roto-Rooter's own plumbers, mentioned he has been questioned by several guys about what kind of plumbing services are required to hook up a urinal in the home.

 The fact is that it is not difficult to put one in as new construction - as in my friend's man cave.
 Plumbing contractors simply have to make sure the water supply pipe and drainpipes are moved or extended to the right location.
 Mounting a urinal isn't particularly difficult either and any of the plumbing companies can handle the job.
 But you may want to think about three things: Your wife's reaction, whether or not a urinal will help or hurt your ability to re-sell your home, and cost.
 Many urinals can cost over $400 with some exceeding $1000, whereas a plain old toilet can by had for half that amount.